 Competitive Environment of Google – Overview

-Google is a technology company with products and services that help users providing and connecting with information.
+Google is a technology company with products and services that help users provide and connect with information.
 The company’s visionary mission is to organize the world’s information and make it universally accessible and useful.

 Core services from Google include search and display advertising, the Android operating system platform, consumer content through Google Play, enterprise, commerce and hardware products (Google Annual Report, 2013).